 - A criminal record, making it hard to find housing and employment

 Whether you face a simple possession charge or a felony drug offense, we help you explore every possible defense strategy to protect your future.
-As your lawyers, we will not only attack the prosecution’s case against you, but we will also seek to recover any property lost due to civil forfeiture laws.
+As your team, we will not only attack the prosecution’s case against you, but we will also seek to recover any property lost due to civil forfeiture laws.

 First Offender Drug Programs in Texas

 Tarrant County offers a diversion program for many first-time drug offenders.
 Through this program, you can avoid the traditional criminal court process and consequences.
 While you must plead guilty to the charge brought against you, you also get deferred sentencing.
 If you successfully complete the program, you earn the ability to withdraw your plea and the prosecution will dismiss its case against you.

 You have only 90 days from the date of our case filing to apply for this program, and you must work with an attorney to submit the necessary paperwork.
 For more information, reach out to an attorney at The Carreras Law Group, P.C. today.

 Call us at (817) 402-2188 today.
 We represent clients in Fort Worth, Arlington, and Tarrant County.